Interlibrary Loan - Borrowing Information

 You will be notified by e-mail when a requested book arrives.
 Please bring a copy of your email notification with you when you come to pick up your material.
-Loans are picked up at the O’Neill Circulation Desk and charged out with your BC ID.
+Loans are picked up at the O’Neill Circulation Desk and charged out to your Boston College Interlibrary account.

 Users will be notified via email when an article arrives at BC.
 You may obtain the article by clicking the link provided in the email and logging into your ILL account.